Many people have asked, "What specifically is the living food diet which was taught by Ann Wigmore?"

-Ann Wigmore, pioneer of the living food-wheatgrass diet, wrote about 35 books during her lifetime in which one can find out more about her.
+Ann Wigmore, the pioneer of the living food-wheatgrass diet, wrote about 35 books during her lifetime in which you can learn more about her.
 Some titles I suggest are, Why Suffer, Be Your Own Doctor, Hippocrates Diet and Health Program, The Wheatgrass Book, and The Sprouting Book.
-The last book written before her death was A Scienfific Appraisal of Dr. Ann Wigmore's Living Foods Lifestyle.
-A book that further explains why her diet works is Enzyme Nutrition by Edward Howell.
+The last book written before her death was A Scientific Appraisal of Dr. Ann Wigmore's Living Foods Lifestyle.
+A book that further explains why her diet works is a book called Enzyme Nutrition by Edward Howell.

 The instruction at the institute covers these areas: